 A smart fast-charge boat regulator is a fully automatic device which ensures a stable output from the alternator.
 The primary function of a regulator is to prevent overcharging of the marine-battery, either standard lead-acid-battery or an a deep-cycle-battery such as the Optima battery and damage to the alternator and this point should be considered when selecting a controller.
 Standard Regulators are factory fitted to alternators.

 A common question!
-After much assessment I opted for the British made Adverc Regulator.
+Several years ago after much assessment I opted for the British made Adverc Regulator.
 Having installed several hundred of the now defunct TWC boat regulators and had one perform flawlessly for years the Adverc was a logical choice.
 The system uses a series of cycles that raise the charge voltage to a nominal 14.4 volts.
 The cycles are timed at 5 minutes at 14 volts and 14.4 volts for 15 minutes.
 I do not have a large bank, as physical space does not permit, so efficiency is everything.
+Go to Adverc Battery Management and check them out, tried and proven over many years.
+I also know that Balmar in the USA make very efficient regulators as well, more about them later.

-I do suffer from a smaller alternator which I am trying to upgrade (but the diesel I inherited with the boat makes physical upgrade difficult).
+I did suffer from a smaller alternator which I ended up upgrading (but the diesel I inherited with the boat made this physical upgrade difficult).
 The Adverc in my case is indispensable, although the alternator tends to get hot.
 It gets the batteries fully charged in a relatively short time to near 100% so I get maximum capacity availability.
 I selected because it is sensibly over engineered, and it doesn't require adjustment.
 It is what we all want in boating gear, it is simple!
 In addition this unit is paralleled to the original regulator and therefore if the unit fails the standard is still working giving some redundancy.
-About the Boat Regulator and more
+About the Boat Regulator and more about boat charging systems.